ShowmickKar/Person-Name-Extractor-for-Bangla/README.md

 # Person-Name-Extractor-for-Bangla

 This project implements a Bangla-Name-Extractor by finetuning DistilBERT on the Wikiann dataset for named entity recognition(NER).
-The dataset consists of three splits - train, test and validation, each containing tokenized text data along with correspondingNER tags for named entities.THe model is trained using the Trainer class from the Huggingface Transformer library.
-Training arguments such as evaluation strategy, learning rate and number of epochs are specified top optimized the model's performance.
+The dataset consists of three splits - train, test, and validation, each containing tokenized text data along with corresponding NER tags for named entities.
+The model is trained using the Trainer class from the Huggingface Transformer library.
+Training arguments such as evaluation strategy, learning rate, and number of epochs are specified to optimize the model's performance.

 ## Results